 - Not suitable for large projects

-The V-Model builds on the foundation of the Waterfall model that includes a testing phase associated with each development stage.
+The V-Model software design methodology builds on the foundation of the Waterfall model that includes a testing phase associated with each development stage.
 It is also known as the validation and verification model.
 The V-Model is one of the most inflexible yet thorough of the various SDLC testing methodologies.
 Each phase of the model must be successfully completed before the next one begins.

 - Identifies defects early in the development process

 - High success rate